Book an appointment using SetMore

 A lot of the time, this subject comes down to who is in a better position to parent your children on a full-time basis.
 While we don't always like to admit things like this, mothers and fathers tend to take on different roles in parenting and income Earning for the family.
 Historically, men have typically been the income earners for a family while women take on more roles as caretakers for the home and the children.

 While it would be unfair to say that these designations are still true across the board, there is still a great amount of truth that parents share responsibilities in fairly well-defined ways.
-By this I mean, that one parent is more likely to be a provider of income in the other parent is primarily devoted to caring for the children.
+This implies that one parent often serves as the main income provider while the other primarily focuses on child care.
 Specific circumstances may differ to an extent, but overall in many households that I work with, one parent will focus more on raising the children than the other.

-This doesn't mean that certain families may not take on a hybrid role in each capacity.
+This doesn’t mean that certain families may not take on a hybrid role in each capacity.
 It does mean that you need to examine what your role in the parenting of your child has been and what that means for your family law case.
 Many parents, especially fathers, 10 believe that the family law process favors women over men.
-This is a strong position to hold, and I would want to make sure that this is not the case or I got involved in an expensive and time-consuming family law matter of any kind.
+I would verify this perspective isn’t true before engaging in any costly and lengthy family law issue, given my firm stance.

-The title of today's blog post references The point that mothers and fathers try to find out about with some regularity before beginning a family law case.
+The title of today’s blog post references The point that mothers and fathers try to find out about with some regularity before beginning a family law case.
 Who has the advantage when it comes to custody issues: mothers your fathers?
-While you may find that the answer is not always clear-cut, there are some indications that you can look for in your own life to determine a newer ability to come out on top when the question of primary conservatorships is raised.
+Although the answer may not always be straightforward, there are signs in your own life to identify your potential to prevail in matters of primary conservatorship.

-Specifically, as a father myself, the question I would want to be answered is whether or not I have a puncher's chance at getting a fair hearing in front of a judge on this issue.
+As a father, the key question I seek to answer is whether I stand a fair chance of being heard impartially by a judge on this matter.
 After all, if there is an explicit or implicit bias regarding family law cases in Texas, why would you even want to bother moving forward with the case only to see it decided based on your gender?
-For the rest of today's blog post, this is the subject that I would like to discuss in detail.
+For the rest of today’s blog post, this is the subject that I would like to discuss in detail.

 What's the big deal about being a primary conservator?